-We turn our attention to a specific yet sufficiently general case of the above problem setting.
-In the definition of the moving distance, we allow each interval $I$ to have a distinct $m_I$.
-We consider a case such that, for any $I, J \in \mathcal I$, $m_I = m_J$.
-In this case, it is not necessary to look for optimal gathering points as they correspond to the $n$- and $n+1$-th endpoints, where $n$ is the number of intervals.
+We turn our attention to a specific yet sufficiently general case of the above problem.
+In the definition of the moving distance, we allow each interval $I$ to have a distinct distance weight $w_I$.
+We consider the case where $w_I = w_J$ is true for any $I, J \in \I$.
+We say that the \emph{moving distance function is uniform} to refer to this case.
+Given $n$ intervals for which the moving distance is uniform, there is no need to determine which endpoint is an optimal gathering point, as they correspond to the $n$th and $(n+1)$th endpoints.

-\begin{theorem} If the moving distance function of each interval in $\mathcal I$ is unique, then the $n$- and $n+1$-th endpoints are optimal gathering points. \end{theorem} \begin{toappendix} \begin{proof} Since the moving distance function is unique, the difference of the slopes of the linear functions $D_1(\mathcal I, x), \ldots, D_{2n+1}(\mathcal I, x)$ is the same.
-In other words, assume that the slope of $D_i(\mathcal I, x)$ is $s_i$.
-From the definition of the total moving distance function and the fact that the moving distance function is unique, $s_{i+1} - s_i = m$ for any $1 \le i \le 2n$.
+\begin{theorem} If the moving distance function of each interval in $\I$ is uniform, then the $n$th and $(n+1)$th endpoints are optimal gathering points. \end{theorem} \begin{proof} Since the moving distance function is uniform, the difference of the slopes of the linear functions $D_1(\I, x), \ldots, D_{2n+1}(\I, x)$ is the same.
+In other words, assume that the slope of $D_i(\I, x)$ is $s_i$.
+From the definition of the total moving distance function and the fact that the moving distance function is uniform, $s_{i+1} - s_i = m$ for any $1 \le i \le 2n$.
 Moreover, $s_{n+1} = 0$ holds since $s_1 = -mn$.
-By \Cref{lem:opt}, the $n$-th point and the $n+1$-th point are optimal gathering points. $\square$ \end{proof} \end{toappendix}
+By \Cref{lem:opt}, the $n$th point and the $(n+1)$th point are optimal gathering points. \end{proof}